George-Estmalek/Kanzora/README.md

 ## Project
+We specialize in visual storytelling across film, publishing, and events.
+Our services include creating comics, manga, and illustrations; designing movie posters and promotional materials; developing visual identities and mockups for films and characters; and producing logos, branding, mockups, and promotional designs for events and companies.

 <!--
 **George-Estmalek/George-Estmalek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.